 You have heard all about The Fault in Our Stars, but have you read John Green’s first book?
 Looking for Alaska tells the story of “brilliant, insightful, suffering but enduring” Pudge’s first year of boarding school where he meets two people who will change his life forever.
 It doesn’t matter if it’s your first time reading it or your 71st time reading it, join us for a discussion of what makes this book a classic.
 Refreshments provided.
-Registration recommended.
-(Registration link will be posted in June).
+Registration required.
+Register here.
 Find a copy of Looking for Alaskahere.

 About Looking for Alaska:

 Winner of the Michael L. Printz Award Los Angeles Times Book Prize Finalist New York Times bestseller

 First drink First prank First friend First girl Last words

 Miles “Pudge” Halter is abandoning his safe-okay, boring-life.
 Fascinated by the last words of famous people, Pudge leaves for boarding school to seek what a dying Rabelais called the “Great Perhaps.”
 Pudge becomes encircled by friends whose lives are everything but safe and boring.
 Their nucleus is razor-sharp, sexy, and self-destructive Alaska, who has perfected the arts of pranking and evading school rules.
 Pudge falls impossibly in love.
 When tragedy strikes the close-knit group, it is only in coming face-to-face with death that Pudge discovers the value of living and loving unconditionally.
 John Green’s stunning debut marks the arrival of a stand-out new voice in young adult fiction.

 MONDAY July 7th, 2014 (Note: This is not taking place on a Thursday, it’s on a MONDAY).
 See you there!

 “Eleanor was right.
 She never looked nice.
 She looked like art, and art wasn’t supposed to look nice; it was supposed to make you feel something.”